kangeluwu/Raincandy-Engine/README.md

-# REALLY IMPORTANTED WARNING
-THIS IS OLD PSYCH(VERISON < 0.7)LMAO

 # Friday Night Funkin' - Raincandy Engine
-My own Engine for friday night funkin!!!!1 yeah kinda werid i know
+My "own" Engine for friday night funkin!!!!1 yeah kinda werid i know

 This engine kinda like modding plus & psych in one engine(used psych as default) And modding plus stuffs are mod supports lmao